 About the Fresno Math Circle

-The Fresno Math Circle is a junior math club for children in grades 3-12 that are interested in mathematics.
+Fresno Math Circle is an enrichment program for students in grades 3-12 interested in mathematics.

-The purpose of Fresno Math Circle is to introduce children to interesting mathematical ideas that are not taught in school, work on challenging problems, discuss some important concepts at a greater depth than is usually done in school, develop logic and reasoning skills, and, very importantly, to have fun with mathematics.
-The Fresno Math Circle is free and is open to students in grades 3-12 at public, private, or home schools.
-If your child wants to learn more mathematics and is ready for some challenges, sign him/her for the Fresno Math Circle!
+The purpose of Fresno Math Circle is to introduce children to interesting mathematical ideas that are not taught in school, work on challenging problems, discuss some important concepts at a greater depth than is usually done in school, develop logic and reasoning skills, and, very importantly, have fun with mathematics and make friends who also like mathematics.
+The program is free and is open to students in grades 3-12 at public, private, or home schools.
+If your child wants to learn more mathematics and is ready for some challenges, sign them up for Fresno Math Circle!

 If you are interested in enrolling your child in the Fresno Math Circle, please apply using the link on the left.
 Space is limited, so sign up soon!